Home

 Personnel Matters

 During the past few years personnel matters have become increasingly more common with my credit union clients.
 Employees today have a heightened sense of expectation as to their rights as an employee which often conflict with the "Employment-at-Will" policy of the New Jersey courts.
 My office assists the credit union in preparation and review of the credit union personnel manual.
 My office also monitors New Jersey law and court decisions for personnel issues, which would affect the credit union.
 I handle disputes involving the demotion, transfer, hiring or firing of credit union employees and represent the credit union in claims filed by employees with the New Jersey Superior Court as well as the New Jersey Department of Labor and the Division of Civil Rights.
-My office assists the credit union in complying the Conscientious Employee Protection Act and the New Jersey Law Against Discrimination as well as the Equal Employment Opportunity Act and other employee legislation which is applicable to the credit union.
+My office assists the credit union in complying with the Conscientious Employee Protection Act and the New Jersey Law Against Discrimination as well as the Equal Employment Opportunity Act and other employee legislation which is applicable to the credit union.

 [Back to Top]